Xilinx/Vitis_Libraries/quantitative_finance/L2/tests/M76Engine/README.md

 ## Merton Jump Diffusion Call Demo
 This is a demonstration of the Merton Jump Diffusion solver using the Vitis environment.
-It supports software and hardware emulation as well as running the hardware accelerator on supported Alveo cards.
+It supports hardware emulation as well as running the hardware accelerator on supported Alveo cards.

 The demo runs a test file containing test cases.
 The test case has the format: